 “…a seatbelt for traveling the potholed road of childhood and adolescence…” Don’t you just love that analogy?
 Fishel goes on to say:

-Oh, thank goodness-let’s keep it simple.
+Oh, thank goodness, let’s keep it simple.
 (I’m a terrible cook.)
 Most of us can agree, life gets hectic.
-Students are overbooked with activities, parents are working long hours, families are overwhelmed.
+Students are overbooked with activities, parents work long hours, and families are overwhelmed.
 As the adage states, “It takes a village,” and teachers are significant members of that village.
 Parents rely on teachers for information and resources to help their children thrive inside and outside of school.
 Here are some suggestions on how you can promote family mealtimes for your students:

 - Share this article (also referenced above) with families, “The most important thing you can do with your kids?
 Eat dinner with them.”
 Send home copies of the article in your students’ Friday folders or include a link on your classroom webpage.